oracle/docker-images/OracleWebLogic/samples/12212-msiserver/README.md

 the same command (as above) may be used to launch the server and accessed using the URL http://localhost:8011/<relevant-context-root>

-Randomly generated managed server name can both be overridden using environment variable.
+Randomly generated managed server name can be overridden using build arguments or runtime variables.

+**Build Argument ms_name_prefix**
-For example, the following command may be used to run a managed server with name ms1
+This argument may be used to alter the prefix of managed server name, and a random number prefix is appended to it.
+For example, the following command may be used to run a managed with a name managedServer<RandomNumber>

-docker run --name msiserver --env MS_NAME=ms1 12212-msiserver
+docker build -t 12212-msiserver --build-arg ms_name_prefix=managedServer .

+**Build Argument number_of_ms**
 By default, this image comes configured with 10 managed servers, ms1 to ms10.
 However, the image can be built with configurable number of managed servers using NUMBER_OF_MS argument

-docker build -t 12212-msiserver --build-arg NUMBER_OF_MS=15 .
+docker build -t 12212-msiserver --build-arg number_of_ms=15 .

+**Other build arguments**
+* domain_name may be used to identify the name of generated domain that gets packed into MSI image.
+Default value msi-sample
+* domains_dir may be used identify the directory under $ORACLE_HOME where the domain home directory is created.
+Default value wlserver/samples/domains
+* ms_port may be used to configure port of the managed server, default is 8011
+* prod_or_dev may be used to identify whether server is started in production or development mode.
+Defaults to "dev" for development mode.

+**Runtime Argument MS_NAME**
+This argument may be used to completely override the managed server name.
+For example, the following command may be used to run a managed server with name ms1

+docker run --name msiserver --env MS_NAME=managedServer1 12212-msiserver

 How to use the base image to add application
 --------------------------------------------